benoitfragit/google2ubuntu/README.md

 | dictation mode | Enter in dictation mode |
 | exit dictation mode | Exit dictation mode |

 If you want to add an internal command, open the little menu near the "Add" button and select "internal".
-Then replace "your key" by the "key" you will pronounce to call this command and replace "word" by one of those 3 actions
+Then replace "your key" by the "key" you will pronounce to call this command and replace "word" by one of those 5 actions' name.

+####Some words about dictation mode

+The dictation mode let you type all word you pronouce.
+If you want to enter in the dictation mode use the dictation mode internal function.
+If you want to exit this mode just use the associated function.
+Dictation is not continue so you have to launch google2ubuntu for each sentence you want to type

 ###Modules
 In order to extand google2ubuntu very easily I've implemented a system of menu that let developers adds their own scripts in google2ubuntu.
 Besides, all modules will receive the text tha you pronouce in parameter